Pearson-Higher-Ed/design/c/application-header/v2.1.0-beta.1/index.md

     text: |
       Represents the default signed in experience.
 Expands on the Signed Out Mode by making the Pearson Logo a home link (currently [www.console.pearson.com](http://console.pearson.com)) and including the *User Menu*.

-      The User Menu is labelled with the user's first name and contains Account Settings, Policy, Sign Out, and Role Toggle options.
+      The User Menu is labelled with the user's first name and contains Account Settings, Policy, and Sign Out options.
 At widths less than 768px the user's name is replaced with a profile icon.

       Use this mode when the user logs in to a standard Pi session and needs a default header experience.